BasilAboSaleem/education-platform-nodejs/README.md

 ## 📌 Project Status

 ✅ About 80% of the core features are complete
+🔧 **Recent Updates**:
+  - Fixed issues with course enrollment and payment processing
+  - Improved user flow for student course enrollment (both free and paid courses)
+  - Enhanced the admin dashboard for better management of courses and users
+  - Fixed bugs related to course payment redirection
+  - **New Page**: Added a "Student Enrollment" page in the teacher dashboard to manage student enrollments.
 🔧 Remaining: enrollment features, visitor page backend, and additional enhancements

 ## 📁 Structure & Notes